 Which Oils Should I Try First?
 Essential Oils I Recommend

 These are some of my favorite essential oils; I’ve purchased and enjoyed every one of them, so I heartily recommend them all.
 I’m also adding the home essential oil diffuser I use (which I love, so much I gave one to my mother, daughter-in-law, and my other son’s girlfriend for Christmas!).

 I should mention that there are a lot of new companies selling on Amazon directly from China.
 I would recommend staying away from these cut-price outfits and only purchasing from established essential oil providers because there are no laws on the books about who can print the word “all-natural” and “organic” on a bottle.
 I’ve tried a few of the bargain oils, and I’m not sure they’re real.
-Some are not, others may be, but without a reputation to back up their claims of purity, they won’t get my money for now.
+Some are definitely not and smell “off” or chemically, others may be, but without a reputation to back up their claims of purity, they won’t get my money for now.
 The oils and diffusers I recommend below are ones I use, so I’m confident enough to recommend them.

 My Must-Have Essential Oils For Aromatherapy and DIY Skin Care and Cleaning Products